vxhl/LetsUpgrade-AI-ML/README.md

 # LetsUpgrade-AI-ML
-Assignments and Projects from the AI and ML course.
+Artificial Intelligence 🧠 and Machine Learning 📉 projects and assignments from the LetsUpgrade course.